AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 ## 2.13.4 2016-10-17

 - Add custom transaction fee field to send form.
-- Fix bug where web3 was being injected into XML files.
+- Fix bug where webu was being injected into XML files.
 - Fix bug where changing network would not reload current Dapps.

 ## 2.13.3 2016-10-4